uc-cdis/cloud-automation/doc/iam-serviceaccount.md

               path: token
 ```

-Note the volume and the volument mount, also you need to specify the serice account in the spects of the pod.
+Note the volume and the volument mount, also you need to specify the serice account in the specs of the pod.

-The pod that gets deployed off the deployment with the avobe configuration will be able to talk to S3, in this particular case a read only access.
+The pod that gets deployed off the deployment with the above configuration will be able to talk to S3, in this particular case a read only access.